-Coat baking sheet with nonstick spray or parchment paper.
+Coat a baking sheet with nonstick spray or line it with parchment paper.

-In a medium bowl, combine flour, sugar, anise, baking powder, baking soda, and salt.
-Whisk together egg equivalents, lemon zest, and lemon juice, and add to the dry ingredients.
+In a medium bowl, combine the flour, sugar, ground star anise, baking powder, baking soda, and salt.
 Mix well.

-Reduce oven temp. to 300.
-Cut the logs diagonally into 1/2" thick slices, using a serrated knife.
-Stand the slices on their sides on the baking sheet, and return to the oven.
-Bake for 40 minutes.
+Stand the slices on their sides on the baking sheet and return them to the oven.

 Bake for an additional 40 minutes, or until the biscotti are golden and crisp.